samjamesobrien/trade_processor/README.md

 Run the component
 -----------------

-###### Note - for non Heroku usage, set the databse credentials in your .yml as per the flyway config in the pom.xml
+###### Note - for non Heroku usage, set the database credentials in your .yml as per the flyway config in the pom.xml

     `java -jar target/trade_processor-1.0-SNAPSHOT.jar server some_config.yml`